disco: Distributional Synthetic Controls: Abstract

 \section{Abstract}

 The method of synthetic controls is widely used for evaluating causal effects of policy changes in settings with observational data.
-Often, researchers aim to estimate the causal impact of policy interventions on a treated unit at an aggregate level, while also possessing data at a finer granularity.
-In this article, we introduce the new \texttt{disco} command, which implements the Distributional Synthetic Controls method introduced in \citet{gunsilius2023distributional}.
+Often, researchers aim to estimate the causal impact of policy interventions on a treated unit at an aggregate level while also possessing data at a finer granularity.
+In this article, we introduce the new \texttt{disco} command, which implements the Distributional Synthetic Controls method introduced in \citet[\textit{Econometrica} 91: 1105--1117]{gunsilius2023distributional}.
 This command allows researchers to construct entire synthetic distributions for the treated unit based on an optimally weighted average of the distributions of the control units.
 Several aggregation schemes are provided to facilitate clear reporting of the distributional effects of the treatment.
-The package offers both quantile-based and CDF-based approaches, comprehensive inference procedures through bootstrap and permutation methods, and extensive visualization capabilities.
+The package offers both quantile-based and cumulative distribution function--based approaches, comprehensive inference procedures via bootstrap and permutation methods, and visualization capabilities.
+We empirically illustrate the use of the package by replicating the results in \citet[\textit{Review of Economics and Statistics}, forthcoming]{van2024return}.